Decision Guide

 Watch out for

-A permanent, full-time, board-level commercial leader owning the revenue function end-to-end.
+A permanent, full-time, board-level commercial leader owning the sales function end to end.

 Best for